bthate/genocide/files/genocide.1.md

 | ~/.genocide

 # COPYRIGHT
-GENOCIDE is placed in the Public Domain and has no Copyright and no LICENSE.
+| GENOCIDE is placed in the Public Domai, no Copyright, no LICENSE.